 Refreshments: A cold drinks and snacks dispensing machine is located in the visiting area.

 Travel & Accommodation

-Travel: There are 4 trains an hour, which depart from London, Liverpool Street Station for COLCHESTER.
+Travel: There are four trains an hour departing from Liverpool Street Station, London for Colchester.
 A fast train takes 50 minutes and a slow train just over an hour.

-Taxis are operating from the station and a fare of £8 is usually the cost.
-However, this amount does vary.
-Additional taxi information can be obtained from the Welfare Department.
+Taxis are operating from the station additional taxi information can be obtained from the Welfare Department.

-Assisted travel: It is possible that some close relatives, normally next of kin, who are in receipt of Income Support or FAMGRANT may be entitled to financial assistance with travel/accommodation.
+Assisted travel: It is possible that some close relatives, normally recorded Next of Kin, who are in receipt of State Benefits or FamGrant may be entitled to financial assistance with travel/accommodation.
 Further details are available from the Welfare Office.